HigherOrderCO/Kind/README.md

 # Kind

 A minimal, efficient and practical proof and programming language.
 Under the hoods, it is basically Haskell, except purer and with dependent types.
 On the surface, it looks more like TypeScript.
-Compared to other proof assistants, Kind has:
+Compared to most proof assistants, Kind has:

 1. The smallest core.
 Check this [700-LOC](https://github.com/moonad/FormCoreJS/blob/master/FormCore.js) reference implementation.
 Yes, that is all.